ControlSystemStudio/phoebus/core/pva/TLS.md

 Firewalls
 ---------

-To allow tests from other hosts, may need to open firewalls.
+Tests from other hosts may require firewall openings.
 For RHEL9, use this get both immediate openings and have them persist a reboot: